pathbox/pathbox.github.io/_posts/2016-03-04-a-decision.md

 <h2>{{ page.title }}</h2>

 <p>
-  ### I make a decision to be a good programmer not just a good coder.
+  <code> I make a decision to be a good programmer not just a good coder. </code>
 </p>